-Major retailers like Target and HomeGoods reported a 30% sales surge in their home décor category because so many of us are looking to refresh and improve the mood in our homes!
+Major retailers reported a 30% sales surge in their home décor category because so many of us are looking to refresh and improve the mood in our homes.

 “Scent impacts how we experience our space.
 It can trigger our brain receptors to respond calmly, or even with excitement or energy.”

-‘Go-for-the-unexpected’ was our mood when we crafted our Sweet Sage scent.
+‘Go-for-the-unexpected’ was our mood when we crafted our Sweet Sage candle scent.
 It’s a unique blend of sage and woods infused with sweet notes of bergamot.
-This unexpected scent marriage has grown to be one of our favorite scented candles to have in our homes.
+This unexpected scent fusion has grown to be one of our favorite scented candles to have in our own homes.

 2. Experience a new view